Eve00000/website/content/news/XXXX-XX-XX-Midsummer-Mixxx.md

 A hint: controlling stems with the mouse is rather difficult, some controllers are already stems-ready which means they incormporated volume encoders and mute buttons for the different stem tracks.
 But don't throw away you're valuable controller.
 I have experimented successfull creating a OSC midi controller to control stems (and samplers) from a tablet, when finished the files will be available.
+Or you can start looking for an extra midi-controller that has enough encoders to control the volume and mute buttons of the stems (advice: 4 encoders, 4 mute buttons maybe encoders for the effect on the stem-track and buttons to select the deck).

 If you're waiting for an official release with stem support, you'll have to be more patient.